DevanshiParmar/Bank-Statement-Extraction/README.md

 # Bank-Statement-Extraction

-## Applying machine learning techniques to extract the given entities from Savings Bank statements documents.
+## Using Yolov5 to extract the given entities from Savings Bank statements documents.

 ## Fields to be Extracted: